 Beginning as a US trend in the 1940s, Black Friday originally took place the day after Thanksgiving.
 It was launched at this time as Thanksgiving falls on the fourth Thursday of November making Friday an unofficial holiday.
 As many people were off work, shops began dropping their prices for one day, marking the start of the Christmas shopping season.
 Only in the past decade have Brits begun to embrace Black Friday, with momentum building year on year and the event now becoming a firm fixture in the UK calendar.

-This year, Black Friday officially falls on 29 November, but what was once a singular day of discounts has now turned into a two-week-long spending craze.
+What was once a singular day of discounts has now turned into a two-week-long spending craze.
 Amid the Black Friday frenzy, you can expect to see intense competition between brands, increased cybercrime, as well as busy and distracted shoppers.
 Nevertheless, there’s no denying this is an important period for your business and one we advise brands to take advantage of.

-Why is Black Friday Important for Your eCommerce Store?
+Why is Black Friday important for your eCommerce Store?

 The rise of Black Friday has created a generation of savvy shoppers who search the web to find the best bargain.
 As a result, competition is tougher, and the awareness stage within the sales funnel becomes even more saturated with consumers subject to countless offers.
 If businesses choose to ignore Black Friday and other peak shopping events, they may lose a substantial volume of sales to their competitors.

 Just as brick-and-mortar stores prepare for peak with seasonal products, deals and strategic marketing, the same should be done for your digital store.
 As UK consumers abandon the high street to shop online, this has become even more important.
-Springboard reported that online sales reached a 46 percent YOY increase by just 4pm during the 2018 Black Friday sales.
-This not only reflects the enticing discounts many businesses offered but also the convenience of eCommerce shopping.

 “For many merchants, large proportions of annual turnover can be taken within a couple of months of the year.
 During this time, it’s important to minimise risk to your website, ensure everything is stable and avoid any unnecessary stress that may impact conversion rates and overall sales.
 Start by ensuring your server infrastructure can support your increased levels of traffic by reviewing last year’s data and ensure you go into code freeze well in advance of peak”